tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 One key property of a block chain system is that the nodes do not trust each other, meaning that some may behave in Byzantine manners.
 The consensus protocol must therefore tolerate Byzantine failures.

 A network is Byzantine Fault Tolerant when it can provide service and reach a consensus despite faults or failures of the system.
-The processes use a protocol for consensus or atomic broadcast to agree on a common sequence of operations to execute. [[20]]
+The processes use a protocol for consensus or atomic broadcast (a broadcast where all correct processes in a system of multiple processes receive the same set of messages in the same order; that is, the same sequence of messages [[46]]) to agree on a common sequence of operations to execute. [[20]]

 The literature on distributed consensus is vast, and there are many variants of previously proposed protocols being developed for block chains.
 They can be largely classified along a spectrum.
 One extreme consists of purely computation based protocols which use proof of computation to randomly select a node which single-handedly decides the next operation.
 The other extreme is purely communication based protocols in which nodes have equal votes and go through multiple rounds of communication to reach consensus, Practical Byzantine Fault Tolerance (PBFT) being the prime example, which is a replication algorithm designed to be BFT.  [[10]]

-For systems with _n_ processors, of which _f_ are Byzantine, it has been shown that _no algorithm exists_ that solves the consensus problem for _f > n/3_.[[21]]
+For systems with _n_ nodes, of which _f_ are Byzantine, it has been shown that _no algorithm exists_ that solves the consensus problem for _f > n/3_.[[21]]

 So how then does the Bitcoin protocol get away with only needing 51% honest nodes to reach consensus?